SANS RÉSERVE – 2024

 Front page image: © Victor Remère, Fortin.

-SANS RÉSERVE,COAL’s new artistic and festive event dedicated to creative activity committed to the living world, returns for its second…
+SANS RÉSERVE, COAL’s new artistic and festive event dedicated to creative activity committed to the living world, returns for its…

 Artist Nuno da Luz, winner of the COAL 2024 Award – “Transformative Territories” – is looking for participants for his…

-The COAL Prize 2024 was awarded to Yan Tomaszewski for his project Sequana.
-The Special Prize of the Jury was awarded…
+The COAL 2024 Prize was awarded to Yan Tomaszewski for his project Sequana.
+Visit jury’s special prize was awarded to…